 Teamsters, Local 396 v.
 NASA Services, Inc., Case No. 19-55166 (9th Cir.
 2020): Successful ruling that an employer had no duty to arbitrate under a labor peace agreement due to a failure of a condition precedent to formation of the labor peace agreement.

 Colorado Fire Sprinkler, Inc., v.
 NLRB, 891 F. 3d 1031 (D.C.
 Cir.
 2018): Holding that an 8(f) bargaining relationship cannot be converted to a 9(a) bargaining relationship based solely on contract language.

-- California Pacific Medical Center v.
-SEIU-UHW, 2007 U.S. Dis.
-LEXIS 4464 (N.D.
-Cal.) (successful petition to vacate an arbitration award under a labor neutrality agreement on public policy grounds)
+California Pacific Medical Center v.
+SEIU, United Healthcare Workers-West (N.D.
+Cal.
+2007): Successful petition to vacate an arbitration award under a card check and neutrality agreement.

 News & Publications